roberts/laravel-singledb-tenancy/README.md

 ### 2. Making Models Tenant-Aware

-Add the `HasTenant` trait to automatically scope models by tenant:
+Add the `HasTenant` trait to your models.
+It automatically scopes queries to the current tenant, sets the `tenant_id` on creation, and adds a `tenant()` relationship.

 ```php
 use Roberts\LaravelSingledbTenancy\Traits\HasTenant;